nickoala/telepot/REFERENCE.md

 <a id="telepot-Bot"></a>
 ### `telepot.Bot`

+This class is mostly a wrapper around Telegram Bot API methods, and is the most ancient part of telepot.

 Aside from `downloadFile()` and `notifyOnMessage()`, all methods are straight mappings from **[Telegram Bot API](https://core.telegram.org/bots/api)**.
 No point to duplicate all the details here.
 I only give brief descriptions below, and encourage you to visit the underlying API's documentations.
 Full power of the Bot API can be exploited only by understanding the API itself.